 As a key element in supporting meaningful action, and one of the elements of the Homes for B.C. plan, local governments in British Columbia are required to complete housing need reports by April 2022 and every five years thereafter.
-On April 16, 2019 the Provincial Government amended the Local Government Act, Division 22, to require local governments to complete Housing Needs Reports by April 2022 and every five years thereafter.
-It is also required that local governments use the most recent housing needs report when developing or amending their official community plan.
+In April 16, 2019 when the Provincial Government amended the Local Government Act, which now requires Local Governments to complete Housing Needs Reports by April 2022 and every five years thereafter.
+It is also required in Sec.
+473 (2.1) that local governments use the most recent housing needs report when developing or amending their official community plan.
 As part of this project, the City of Salmon Arm completed a housing needs assessment to support the development of this Strategy.
-A brief summary of results from that study can be found in Section 2,5 and the findings of that study informed the shape of the recommendations in this Strategy.
+A brief summary of results from that study can be found in Section 2, and the findings of that study informed the shape of the recommendations in this Strategy.

-Local governments are not typically involved directly in the building or operating of housing6 or associated support services and ventures.
+Local governments are not typically involved directly in the building or operating of housing or associated support services and ventures.
 Instead these responsibilities are fulfilled through the roles non-profits, developers, and senior government.